kyleshevlin/reason-design-patterns/patterns/1-module-1-thing.md

 Now it's obvious what each module deals with and what should we expect to find in each one of them.

-Another example from the standarad library are the `Hashtbl` and `Queue`
+Another example from the standard library are the `Hashtbl` and `Queue`
 modules:

 ```reason